 Halloween brownies from scratch are a gooey, chocolatey, and fudgy dessert.
 You don’t need a store-bought box to make delicious brownies.
-These easy homemade brownies are great for any holiday.
+These easy homemade brownies are great for any holiday and I can guarantee everyone will devour them.

-Halloween is almost upon us and this might be the first year my kids don’t go trick-or-treat.
+Halloween is almost upon us and this might be the first year my kids don’t go trick-or-treating.
 Last year they hit the neighborhood and came home with pounds of candy.

 But, I think they are just about too old to go.
 I’m really not sad, we had quite a few years of trick-or-treating.
 This year, we can sit on the driveway and hand out candy.
 I think that will be just as fun seeing the neighborhood kids’ costumes.